floragunncom/search-guard-docs/kibana.md

 ## Setting up SSL/TLS

-If you use TLS on the Elasticsearch REST-layer, you need to configure Kibana accordingly.
+If you use TLS on the Elasticsearch REST-layer (as you should), you need to configure Kibana accordingly.
 This is done in the kibana.yml configuration file.
 Simply set the protocol on the entry `elasticsearc.url` to `https`:

 ```
 elasticsearch.url: "https://localhost:9200"